-

 Our frustration and support of our fellow law enforcement brothers and sisters throughout the state is not a means to excoriate specific individuals or representatives of Maine’s criminal justice system.
 It stems from the Maine Association of Police’s long history in being a voice for Maine law enforcement.
 Since 1975, MAP has been one of the few state-rooted associations at the forefront of any legislative or partnership affecting all law enforcement throughout the state; as our founding members have engrained in us that, above all else, we stand and fall together, regardless of who we pay dues to and at the end of the day, loyalty and truth to each other is everything.

-In short; tragedy should not be the bar by which we come to the realization that immutable change must be a priority for all that lend themselves as officers of the court, servants of the criminal justice system and those like Maine’s First Responders, who are the ultimate bulwark to the successes and failures of this entire Maine criminal justice system.
+In short, tragedy should not be the bar by which we come to the realization that immutable change must be a priority for all that lend themselves as officers of the court, servants of the criminal justice system and those like Maine’s First Responders, who are the ultimate bulwark to the successes and failures of this entire Maine criminal justice system.

 MAP has always strived to be accessible as a resource or participant in productive as well as committed partnerships as a nonpartisan independent organization.
 As an organization committed to doing what’s right for our members and fellow first responders, there is no place for political parties, only those who support or wish to have a meaningful understanding of what Maine’s finest face on behalf of all citizens and not constituencies.